ddj231/Handel/README.md

 To store a playable or a duration use the **save** keyword, followed by a variable name, an equal sign and a playable or a duration.

-Variable names must be only lowercase letters, and contain no numbers.
+Variable name must contain only lowercase letters, and no numbers.
 Variable names must also not be any of the reserved keywords in Handel.
 (See the Reserved Keywords section below).

 Below is an example program using variables.